Alumni

 Tom Henderson built the first SHL web site as part of his MPE project on communicating engineering research and is the one responsible for us getting the uwa.engineering domain name.
 He joined Ernst & Young but remains in touch with the innovation community developing tethered drones.
 Tom joined EY on graduation and is now a Senior Manager in their consulting group.

-Chris McFarlane was one of the SHL’s first research engineers and left us to join the dark side (consulting).
+Chris McFarlane\* was one of the SHL's first research engineers and left us to join the dark side (consulting).
 He worked for Bain for 6 years and transitioned from there to VP, Strategy and Operations at PYC Therapeutics.
+He is now the Head of Innovation at South 32.

 Callum Webb has donated a lot of time to the SHL for the Prognostics Data Library.
 He was also part of the winning MineHack 2016 team and a founder or WearHawk.
 He did his MPE project with BHP and then joined the graduate program.
 He was lured over to the east coast to work as a data scientist for APRA the Australian Prudential Regulator right as the Banking Royal Commission started.
 He is now part of the SHL diaspora in the UK and is the Principal Data Scientist at BibliU.